-The following Outreach Services are provided to Kansas children (ages 0-21) who are blind or visually impaired:
+The following services are provided to Kansas children (ages 0-21) who are blind or visually impaired:

 - Consultations to school districts and parents about strategies for teaching the student who is blind or visually impaired, including those with multiple disabilities.